zeroc-ice/ice/csharp/README.md

 This builds the test programs for `net461` and `netcoreapp2.0` (in separate folders).
 The target frameworks you specify must implement .NET Standard 2.0.

-#### Strong Name Signatures for .NET Framework 4.5 Assemblies
+#### Strong Name Signatures

-You can add Strong Naming signatures to the Ice assemblies for .NET Framework 4.5 by setting the following environment variables before building these assemblies:
+You can add Strong Naming signatures to the Ice assemblies by setting the following environment variables before building these assemblies:

  - PUBLIC_KEYFILE Identity public key used to delay sign the assembly
  - KEYFILE Identity full key pair used to sign the assembly